robtweed/golgi/TUTORIAL.md

 ## Try Out the *demo-div* Component Click Handler

-Now that the completed page is rendered in your browser, if you remember back to when we created the *dem-div* component, we added a *click* handler to its *span* tag:
+Now that the completed page is rendered in your browser, if you remember back to when we created the *demo-div* component, we added a *click* handler to its *span* tag:

           onBeforeState() {
             const fn = (e) => {